A Survey on Self-play Methods in Reinforcement Learning: Algorithms

 \begin{corollary} In the regret-minimization-based series of algorithms, the interaction matrix $\Sigma$ is a lower triangular matrix.
 More specifically, it is a \textbf{unit lower shift matrix}, with ones only on the subdiagonal and zeroes elsewhere. \end{corollary}

-\begin{proof} Regret minimization-based algorithms always use the latest strategy for training.
-In other words, in iteration $i$, $\pi_{i-1}^h$ is always chosen as the opponent policy.
-Consequently, the interaction matrix $\Sigma$ is a unit lower shift matrix. \end{proof}
+\begin{proof} Regret-minimization-based algorithms always train against the latest strategy; that is, at iteration $k$, the opponent policy is $\pi_{[k-1]}^h$.
+As a result, the interaction matrix $\Sigma$ becomes a unit lower shift matrix. \end{proof}